priyanshuSharma-WebDev/priyanshuSharma-WebDev/README.md

 # I'm a Student, Designer, Developer, and Creator!

 - 🔭 I’m currently build my portfolio!
-- 🌱 I’m currently learning most relevent things🧐
+- 🌱 I’m currently learning most relevent things to my goal🧐
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and design / book reading